New versions of Frobenius and integral closure of ideals: Preliminaries

 \section{Preliminaries}

 \begin{conv} First, $0 \in \mbn$ and $p$ will always denote a positive prime integer.
-All rings considered will be commutative with unit and Noetherian.
+All rings are assumed to be commutative with unit and noetherian.
 For a ring $R$, we will let $R^\circ$ denote the multiplicative set of elements outside of the union of the minimal primes of $R$.
-That is, if then $R^\circ = R\setminus S$.
+That is, $R^\circ = R\setminus \bigcup_{\mfp \in \operatorname{Min}(R)}\mfp$.
 For an ideal $I\subset R$, $\mu(I)$ denotes the minimal number of generators of $I$.
-Also, non-positive powers of ideals will be interpreted to mean the entire ring.
-Finally, for an $\mathbb{N}$-graded ring $R=\bigoplus_{n\geq 0} R_n$ and a real number $t$, we will use $R_{<t}$ (similarly $R_{\le t}$, $R_{\ge t}$, $R_{>t}$) to denote the $R_0$-submodule of elements of $R$ of degree less than $t$. \end{conv}
+We will use $\lambda_R(\bullet)$ for the length of an $R$-module.
+Also, non-positive powers of ideals will be interpreted as the entire ring.